PRESIDENT and CHIEF EXECUTIVE OFFICER

 PH: 703.836.6100, Ext.
 119

-Chad serves as a Managing Legislative Attorney providing grant and project management services for NAMSDL, and focusing on research and analysis of prescription drug monitoring (PMP) and prescribing practice laws and policies.
+Chad serves as Director of Research and Legislative Affairs providing grant and project management services for NAMSDL, and focuses on research and analysis of prescription drug monitoring (PDMP) and prescribing practice laws and policies.
 He also provides technical assistance and drafts model legislation.
 Previously, Chad served as the Managing Director of the Wisconsin Prescription Drug Monitoring Program and Wisconsin Controlled Substances Board where he coordinated the development, operation and enhancement of the Wisconsin Prescription Drug Monitoring Program.